BioJulia/Bio.jl/docs/src/man/structure.md

 `collect` can be used to get arrays of sub-elements. `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.

 Selectors are functions passed as additional arguments to these functions.
 Only elements that return `true` when passed to the selector are retained.
+For example:

 | Command                                                 | Action                                                            | Return type                |
 | :------------------------------------------------------ | :---------------------------------------------------------------- | :------------------------- |